Lab10 solutions (UCB CS61A@2021 Fall)

 Implement a procedure

-.
+removethat takes in a list and returns a new list with all instances ofitemremoved fromlst.
 You may assume the list will only consist of numbers and will not have nested lists.Hint: You might find the built-in

-procedure useful (though it is definitely possible to complete this question without it).You can find information about how to use
+filterprocedure useful (though it is definitely possible to complete this question without it).You can find information about how to use

-in the 61A Scheme builtin specification!
+filterin the 61A Scheme builtin specification!

-- The value of current node =
+- The value of current node = item, exclude it and process sublist recursively.

-, include it and process sublist recursively.
+- The value of current node != item, include it and process sublist recursively.

 (define (remove item lst)